 Like I mentioned before, if you have super oily skin, you’re going to want to start with a primer.
 But if you’re trying to keep a simple makeup routine, you can actually use your setting spray as a primer.
 Just start with spraying some setting spray on your face first, let it dry, and then proceed to apply your makeup.
 You’ll want to be sure to spray it on after as well.
 Using a setting spray after application will keep your makeup fresh while maintaining that dewy glow!

 However, if you still feel like you are too shiny or oily, you can take a very fine setting powder to set with after you’ve used your setting spray.
 My personal favorite is Maskcara’s Vanilla Dust setting powder.
 However, you can also use a loose translucent setting powder too.
 I always recommend using one that has a very fine texture, like Too Faced Peach Perfect Powder.
 It melts into the skin more easily and doesn’t leave your makeup looking caked on.

 Bonus – The Baked Setting Method to Set cream Makeup

-“Baking” is term that has been used for years in the drag community and is another great way to set your makeup.
+“Baking” is a term that has been used for years in the drag community and is another great way to set your makeup.
 Basically, the baked setting method is when you leave a generous amount of translucent powder on your face for 5-10 minutes and allow the heat from your face to set your makeup.
 When the time is up, you simply dust the excess powder off your face.
-Your then left with flawless makeup that will last all day!
+You are then left with flawless makeup that will last all day!
 Tons of celebrity makeup artists are currently using this technique.
 So if you want to try something new/different, I definitely recommend trying this out!